imbulana/rosalind/README.md

-Problems from bioinformatics site https://rosalind.info/problems/locations/.
+Solutions to problems from the bioinformatics site https://rosalind.info/problems/locations/.